 Mull supports reporting to HTML via Mutation Testing Elements.
 Mull generates JSON report which is given to Elements to generate HTML pages.

 10.5 Platform support

-Mull has a great support of macOS and various Linux systems across all modern versions of LLVM from 9.0 to 13.0.
-All the new versions of LLVM are supported as soon as they released.
+Mull has a great support of macOS and various Linux systems across all modern versions of LLVM from 3.9.0 to 9.0.0.